RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Preliminary

 where $\hat{A}^{\pi_\text{ref}}$ is the estimated advantage value~\citep{schulman2015high} with respect to $\pi_{\bar{\theta}}$, also calculated offline.

-\paragraph{Variational Methods} provide a principled framework for approximating unknown probability distributions by leveraging optimization over a family of tractable parameterized distributions~\cite{kingma2022autoencodingvariationalbayes}.
+\paragraph{Variational Methods} provide a principled framework for approximating unknown probability distributions by leveraging optimization over a family of tractable parameterized distributions~\citep{kingma2022autoencodingvariationalbayes}.
 The fundamental idea of variational methods is to reformulate probabilistic inference as a functional optimization problem.
-More specifically, the goal is to find a surrogate distribution $q_\theta(\vy)$ from a parameterized family $\mathcal{Q} = \{q_\theta| \theta \in \Theta \}$, so that $q_\theta(\vy)$ can best approximates the target unknown distribution $p(\vy)$.
-This is usually achieved by minimizing the KL divergence $\text{KL} [q_\theta(\vy) \Vert p(\vy)]$ between $q_\theta(\vy)$ and $p(\vy)$.
-Mathematically, given the unknown target $p(\vy)$, variational methods minimize the following KL to find a distribution $ q_\theta(\vy) $ from a predefined family $ \mathcal{Q} $ that minimizes the KL divergence:
+More specifically, in the domain of machine learning, the goal is to find a surrogate distribution $q_\theta(\vy)$ from a parameterized family $\mathcal{Q} = \{q_\theta| \theta \in \Theta \}$, so that $q_\theta(\vy)$ can best approximates the target unknown distribution $p(\vy)$.
+For example, in variational inference~\citep{Blei_2017}, the unknown distribution $p(\vy)$ is approximated by minimizing the \textit{inverse} KL divergence between $q_\theta(\vy)$ and $p(\vy)$:

-This objective encourages $ q_\theta(\vy) $ to concentrate probability mass where $ p(\vy) $ is large.
-However, directly minimizing \cref{eq:kl_forward} is often intractable, as evaluating $ p(\vy) $ requires computing a normalization constant (e.g., a partition function).
-To bypass this intractability, variational methods maximize the \textbf{Evidence Lower Bound (ELBO)}~\cite{kingma2022autoencodingvariationalbayes}, derived by rearranging the log-evidence $ \log p(\vx) $: